abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-08-22-Coffee-Dates-Java.md

 System.out.println(store);
 // prints : {1=[a, b], 2=[ba], 3=[bca, bda], 4=[bdca]}
 ```

+Regardless, I do appreciate the beauty of OOPS and how vividly Java presents OOP concepts.
+I think I need a couple of more dates before I can actually enjoy dating Java.

 Whatever happened to `Maps.toString(store)`.
 Uniformity probably was on vacation when Java was being developed.